limbo666/LiveLogs/README.md

 ## Testing
-A tool that creates random log lines is available on the following repository: https://github.com/limbo666/RandomLogWriter Use this to create/update a log file and check the LiveLogs fucntioanlity.
+A tool that creates random log lines is available on the following repository: https://github.com/limbo666/RandomLogWriter Use this tool to create/update a log file and check the LiveLogs functionality.

 ## Requirements
 - **Operating System:** Windows